 The exhibit also helped explain some of the symbolism in the Book of Kells.
 I really appreciated the display that explained the most celebrated page which is called Chi Rho.
 Chi Rho is the name of Christ abbreviated in Greek form.
 There are so many details on this page.
 If you look closely, in addition to the elaborate letters you can find fish, mice, cats and even an otter.

-After the exhibit, you enter the room where the actual Book of Kells is.
+After the exhibit, you enter the room where the actual Book of Kells is stored.
 Since it was divided into four volumes in 1953, you can see four different pages, all under glass.
-They also have enlarged versions of some of the pages on the wall for you to examine closer.
+They also have enlarged versions of some of the Book of Kell pages on the wall for you to examine closer.

 Once you have finished looking at the Book of Kells, then you go upstairs to the Long Room.
 The room is covered in dark wood and full of countless old books.
 The books went all the way up to the ceiling, and each section had ladders to reach the top shelves.
 Along each side, there are busts of various famous men including Socrates, Shakespeare, and even some I weren’t sure who they were.
 It is quite the site to see.

 As with other popular tourist attractions, there can be a long line to get inside.
 We arrived at about noon on a Saturday and there was a queue.
-So I definitely recommend buying a ticket for timed entry online before you go.
+So I definitely recommend buying you Book of Kells tickets for timed entry online before you go.